AIML-K/aiml-k.github.io/content/en/event/_index.md

 ---
-title: Recent & Upcoming Events
+title: Seminars, Workshops, and More

 # Listing view
 view: compact